Tranmere Rovers Women: History

 In the 2010–11 season, Tranmere came 12th and last in the Northern Combination, and were relegated to North West Regional League, Premier Division.
 However, in the same season they won the Cheshire Cup for a record 11th time.

+Rovers finished 3rd in the North West Regional Football League in the 2023-24 season, behind Blackburn Community Sports Club Women and the champions Cheadle Town F.C.
+Women.
+In the following 2024-25 season, Tranmere suffered a 6 point points deduction.

 Colours

 Tranmere's colours follow those used by their affiliated men's team.
 In 1961, Dave Russell joined the club as manager.
 Tranmere had worn a kit of blue shirts, white shorts and blue socks since 1904 – the same colours as local rivals, Division One club Everton.
 Russell introduced an all-white strip to set the teams apart; these have been Tranmere's usual colours since.

 Stadium

 During their first years, Tranmere played in several venues.
-In 1997, they moved to Gayton Park, the home of West Cheshire League club Heswall F.C.
+In 1997, they moved to Gayton Park, the home of West Cheshire League club Heswall F.C..
 In 2006, they moved to Victoria Park, the home of Poulton Victoria F.C.
 In 2009, Poulton Victoria folded, so Tranmere moved to Villa Park, the home of Ashville F.C. in Wallasey, Wirral.

 Upon its completion, the club are due to move their home games to Tranmere's training ground, Solar Campus.